 First, let’s take a look at the incident in which the shirtless judge shoves a member of Buffalo’s Finest:

 The summer heat can have people looking for relief, even in Buffalo, a city known more for its brutal winters than any record heat.
 Should the jiggly judge have gone shirtless?
-Let’s look at it from an earthly perspective then from a spiritual perspective: An interesting article from Men’s Health
+Let’s look at it from an earthly perspective then from a spiritual perspective: An interesting article from Men’s Health tackles the question noting:

 a survey of our Women’s Health colleagues found that shirtlessness was unacceptable beyond the road closest to the beach or pool.
 Meanwhile going shirtless anywhere indoors is a MASSIVE no no, even if you’re in the shape of your life.